 Save your money.
-Instead of spending your money, save it.
+Instead of spending your money at the mall in Ottawa, save it.
 Having a cash reserve to fall back on can really come in handy when big expenses creep up.
 This will give you a financial cushion to rely on rather than having to take out a loan to cover a pressing expense.

 Apply for a secured credit card.
 While it might be difficult to get approved for new loans or credit with a bad credit score because of bankruptcy, a secured credit card should be relatively easy to get approved for.
 Having a secured credit card and using it responsibly can actually help you improve your credit score and even rebuild it from the ground up.